andrew/ultimate-awesome/README.md

 - [awesome-mac-apps](https://github.com/justin-j/awesome-mac-apps) - Currated list of awesome mac apps.
 - [Awesome-LBRY](https://github.com/LBRYFoundation/Awesome-LBRY) - A list of community run projects built on and for the LBRY protocol.
 - [awesome-data-efficient-llm](https://github.com/luo-junyu/awesome-data-efficient-llm) - A list of data-efficient and data-centric LLM (Large Language Model) papers.
 Our Survey Paper: Towards Efficient LLM Post Training: A Data-centric Perspective.
+- [ScriptKiddy](https://github.com/ohidurbappy/ScriptKiddy) - 💻Scripts that will make you feel WOW 😍.
 - [awesome-virtual-dom](https://github.com/sethvincent/awesome-virtual-dom) - Modules & resources related to the virtual-dom module.
 - [awesome-darknet](https://github.com/shadawck/awesome-darknet) - Networks and Tools that are used to access and navigate on "darknets".
 - [awesome-sdn](https://github.com/snlab-freedom/awesome-sdn) - An awesome list of papers, projects and communities about SDN.
 - [awesome-crowds](https://github.com/suchow/awesome-crowds) - A curated list of awesome resources on crowdsourcing, human computation, and online behavioral experiments.
+- [awesome-free-mit](https://github.com/SuperSonicHub1/awesome-free-mit) - A collection of free stuff you can get at the Massachusetts Institute of Technology.
 - [marvelorder](https://github.com/ThatGuySam/marvelorder) - Keeps track of previous and upcoming Marvel Movies and Series ordered by release, chronologically, by Official Disney+ In Universe Timeline, and more. .
 - [awesome-drupal](https://github.com/theodorosploumis/awesome-drupal) - A collection of awesome resources, tools, books, podcasts etc for Drupal CMS.
 - [awesome-webdriverio](https://github.com/webdriverio/awesome-webdriverio) - A curated list of awesome WebdriverIO resources, libraries and tools.